 Sometimes it is necessary to remove a tooth or teeth, for a variety of reasons:

-- If the tooth has been damaged and cannot be restored to its former strength or function.
+- If the tooth has been damaged and cannot be restored to reasonable strength or function.
 This may be due to extensive decay or severe fracture

 - If the bone around the tooth is so damaged by periodontal disease (gum disease) that the tooth has become loose

 - Elective tooth removal- some people may choose to have a tooth removed rather than to proceed with more complex dental treatments

 - If there is not enough room for the tooth to fit comfortably into the jaw; for example to make room for other teeth during orthodontic treatment

-Typically an x-ray of the tooth is required before the extraction can proceed; this is done to
+Typically a radiograph image of the tooth is required before the extraction can proceed; this is done to:

 - allow Dr Teo to see how close the roots are to structures such as major nerves or the sinuses.

-If the extraction is likely to be complex or difficult, or there are medical reasons for doing so, Dr Teo may refer to an Oral Surgeon.
+If the extraction is likely to be complex or difficult, or there are medical reasons for doing so, Dr Teo may refer the patient to an Oral Surgeon.